Queen's Road, Hong Kong: Roads

-An old road sign of Queen's Road Central outside Central Market.
+T-shaped street nameplate for Queen's Road Central on display inside Central Market.

 Queen's Road Central in the late 19th century.

 Queen's Road East Wan Chai Section.
 Hopewell Centre on the left.

 Queen's Road West

 Queen's Road West (皇后大道西) runs from Sheung Wan to Shek Tong Tsui.
-It begins in Sheung Wan at the junction with Possession Street and ends where it meets the coastal road, Kennedy Town Praya.
+It begins in Sheung Wan at the junction with Possession Street, and ends where it meets the coastal road, Praya in Kennedy Town.

 Queen's Road Central

 Queen's Road Central (皇后大道中) runs from Central to Sheung Wan.
-It was one of the first roads, along with Hollywood Road to be built by the British.
-The road became an important infrastructure to Queen's Town, which was later renamed the City of Victoria.
+It was one of the first roads (alongside Hollywood Road) to be built by the British.
+The road became a vital asset to Queen's Town (later renamed the City of Victoria).

-Queen's Road Central intersects with the similarly named Queen Victoria Street, a short street perpendicular to the road and leads to a few blocks away from the International Finance Centre.
+Queen's Road Central intersects with the similarly named Queen Victoria Street – a short street perpendicular to the road which terminates at the junction with Connaught Road, opposite the International Finance Centre.

-At the western end of Queen's Road Central, the name changes to Queen's Road West.
+At the western end of Queen's Road Central, the road becomes Queen's Road West.
 At the eastern end, it merges with Des Voeux Road Central to become Queensway at the junction of Garden Road.

 When Hong Kong was occupied by the Japanese Empire from 1942 to 1945, Queen's Road Central was briefly renamed Meiji-dori, after Emperor Meiji, by the Japanese occupation government.